Tretiakk/Above-Music-Demo/README.md

     Google Play
   </a>
 </h3>
-Note: This production build dates back to early 2024.
+Note: This production build dates back 2 years.
 Recent maintenance updates were limited to compliance requirements

 <br>